 Dish Overview

-Sarawak laksa combines a spiced broth with rice vermicelli noodles and a mixture of seafood and chicken.
-The soup is usually finished with bean sprouts, herbs and lime.
+Sarawak laksa combines a spiced broth with rice vermicelli noodles and a mix of chicken and prawns.
+The bowl is usually finished with bean sprouts, herbs and lime.

-The flavor comes from Sarawak laksa paste, which contains chilies, spices and dried shrimp.
-The paste gives the broth its distinctive aroma and reddish color.
+The broth gets its color and aroma from Sarawak laksa paste, which includes chilies, spices and dried shrimp.

 Sarawak Laksa Takeaways